ChakriCherukuri/mlviz/README.md

 # mlviz
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ChakriCherukuri/mlviz/master?urlpath=Index.ipynb)

 This repo is an assortment of notebooks containing machine learning algorithms/models which I present at conferences and webinars.
 All the examples are built using jupyter widgets ([ipywidgets](https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20List.html), [bqplot](https://bqplot.readthedocs.io/en/latest/) and [voila](https://github.com/voila-dashboards/voila)) running in the Jupyter notebook.
-The notebooks can be directly run by setting up the environment (see below) and running the individual cells in the notebook.
+The notebooks can be directly run by setting up the environment (see below) and starting the notebook server.
 You can also execute these notebooks as voila dashboards (see below).

-## Environment Setup for running the notebooks
+## Environment Setup (for running the notebooks)
 If you have [miniconda](https://docs.conda.io/en/latest/miniconda.html) distribution, then do the following steps to start the jupyter notebook:

 * create conda env called mlviz (one time setup)